Tresjs/cientos/src/core/README.md

 * alias: string – Component and `use` function will also be exported using this name.
 * related: string or string[] – Related components, displayed on the docs page.
-* deprecated: true – Whether this component should be marked as deprecated.